eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 DDS Security
 ############

-CycloneDDS is (will be) compliant with The Object Management Group (OMG) DDS Security specification.
+CycloneDDS is compliant with The Object Management Group (OMG) DDS Security specification.

 This specification defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
 The DDS Security Model is enforced by the invocation of these SPIs